CIS-4375-Team-10/CIS4375-Team10-Reyhans-Grill/README.md

 ```

 The Vue client reads from `VITE_API_BASE_URL` (defaults to `http://localhost:4000/api`) and now pulls all table data from the backend instead of hard-coded values.

+For production deployment, see `DEPLOYMENT.md` in the project root.